electrode-io/electrode-native/docs/platform-parts/composite/index.md

 - [ern start]

 These commands are exposing a `baseComposite` option being either a valid git repository path or a local path on the workstation to a custom composite project.
 Please note that using this option will take precedence over any `baseComposite` configuration stored in Cauldron.
-If you are using a Cauldron, there is very limited use to explicitely providing the `baseComposite` to these command.
+If you are using a Cauldron, there is very limited use to explicitly providing the `baseComposite` to these command.

 This option can however be very useful for experimentation or to test a custom Composite project before committing it to git / using it in Cauldron.
 For example, if your custom Composite project is stored in `/Users/foo/custom-composite` you can easily try it out with some of the commands above, before committing it to git / setting it up in Cauldron.